nsarode/amzQ_duckhunt/README.md

 - The game is built with the Ursina game engine
 - High scores are saved in `duck_hunt_high_score.json`
-- Modify `duck_hunt.py` to add new features or change game mechanics
+- Modify `duckhunt_instructions.txt` to guide AmazonQ to implement new features or change game mechanics.
+Alternative, modify `duck_hunt.py` to do it all yourself

 ## Future Improvements